-Original Proposal & WACM1
+Original Proposal

-Insert section after 14.15.63 (Offshore Circuit Expansion Factors) and before 14.15.64 (The Locational Onshore Security Factor)
+Insert text after 14.15.63 (Offshore Circuit Expansion Factors)

 Offshore Interlinks

 14.15.64 The revenue associated with an Offshore Interlink shall be divided entirely between those generators benefiting from the installation of that Offshore Interlink.
 Each of these Users will be responsible for their charge from their charging date, meaning that a proportion of the Offshore Interlink revenue may be socialised prior to all relevant Users being chargeable.
 The proportion associated with each User will be based on the Measure of Capacity to the MITS using the Offshore Interlink(s) in the event of a single circuit fault on the User's circuit from their offshore substation towards the shore, compared to the Measure of Capacity of the other Users.